Steel Jeeg

 Steel Jeeg (鋼鉄ジーグ, Kōtetsu Jīgu), also known as Kotetsu Jeeg or Koutetsu Jeeg, is a Japanese mecha anime series created by manga artists Go Nagai and Tatsuya Yasuda and produced by Toei Doga (now Toei Animation), directed by Masayuki Akehi.
 It was first broadcast on NET in Japan from October 5, 1975, to August 29, 1976, lasting for 46 episodes.
 Steel Jeeg also ran as a manga in several children's publications, with the original manga was first serialized in Kodansha's TV Magazine from August 1975 to June 1976.

 The series is the first installment in Takara's Magne-Robo franchise, which later became its own series after the rights of the show were passed to Dynamic Productions.
-A sequel series called Kotetsushin Jeeg aired on the satellite network WOWOW, beginning April 5, 2007.
+A sequel series called Steel God Jeeg aired on the satellite network WOWOW, beginning April 5, 2007.

 Story

 Hiroshi Shiba is a young car racer who is mortally wounded.
 His father Professor Shiba, a talented scientist and archaeologist, manages to restore him to life by means of a powerful relic from the ancient and mysterious Jamatai Kingdom, a bronze bell which is hidden inside Hiroshi's body and turns him unknowingly into a sort of cyborg.

 As the ruler of Jamatai, queen Himika, reawakens from her slumber in the underground, it is revealed that the bell is also key to the reconquest of the Earth surface.
 Her henchmen kill Prof. Shiba in vain pursuit of the artifact, barely leaving the scientist time to upload his thought on a supercomputer at a specially built defense base.
 Anticipating the hidden menace, Professor Shiba has also prepared a giant fighting robot, Steel Jeeg, composed of interchangeable magnetic limbs and for which Hiroshi Shiba can become head and conscience.
 His mission is to defend modern Japan from the invaders, who also dispose of similar giant monsters (haniwa) and an army of minions.
 In such battles, Jeeg is also aided by a robot horse known as Panzeroid, and a fighting jet capable of shooting replacement components and specialized weapons for his body.

 The series follows Hiroshi's character development and the underground civilization's efforts and subsequent failures to return to power causing internal civil war.